 Terri earned her Chartered Property Casualty Underwriter (CPCU) designation in 2005 and was awarded the Loman Education Foundation Academic Excellence Award as a top scoring designee.
 She also served on the Certified Insurance Counselor (CIC) casualty curriculum advisory committee for the National Alliance for Insurance Education and Research.

-Terri is the president of the Pacific Northwest Chapter of the CPCU Society, vice-chair of the steering committee for the CPCU Society's Coverage, Litigators, Educators, and Witnesses (CLEW) interest group, a member of PLUS (Professional Liability Underwriting Society), and WDTL (Washington Defense Trial Lawyers).
+Terri is a past president of the Pacific Northwest Chapter of the CPCU Society, Interest Group Governor for the CPCU Society's Legal, Coverage, Regulatory, Education & Witnesses (L'CREW) and Agents and Brokers (ABIG) interest groups, and a member of WDTL (Washington Defense Trial Lawyers).

 Terri earned her law degree, summa cum laude from Seattle University School of Law, where she was an associate editor of the law review.
 Terri received her Bachelor of Arts in economics and management from Beloit College, in Beloit, Wis.

-Terri is also on the board of directors of Provail, an organization serving children and adults with disabilities.
+Terri is also the board chair of Provail, an organization empowering children and adults with disabilities to engage in life according to their own choices.